suntroy/C200-Project-07/README.md

 * Add fade in/out for text and background images (requires DOTween and couroutines)

-* Add more events overall
+* Add time passing and weather events

 # Created by: Sunny Troyer